 Dates: Typically held during the first few weeks of each semester, this class meets twice a week for one 50-minute session per day for a total of 11 sessions.
 When possible, this class is offered at various times during the day to accommodate students' schedules.
 Class sizes are limited to no more than 20 students.

-Section Meeting Times Being Offered for Spring 2014
+Section Meeting Times Being Offered for Fall 2014

 Nature of the Course